jronallo/abrizer/README.md

     $ gem install abrizer

+See [Vagrant](#vagrant) below for one way to install dependencies and run the scripts.

 ## Usage

 Abrizer knows how to run various processes which can take a master or mezzanine video and create DASH and HLS streaming formats along with other derivatives like a fallback MP4 and WebM.
 The gem is opinionated about what formats to create and what settings to use.
 The intention is to provide a relatively complete but simple solution for delivering video over HTTP.